RobTheFiveNine/flat-gamepad-icons/README.md

 -----------
 All the icons have a consistent width and height with the exception of the icons representing the shoulder buttons (L1, LB, L) and the generic start and select buttons.
 These icons, instead, have a width consistent with the rest of the icons, but heights that are unique to them; allowing for consistent horizontal spacing with the rest of the icon set.

-The resolution of the icons for each DPI are as folows:
+The resolution of the icons for each DPI are as follows:

 - 50dpi: `44x44` (`44x23` for the exceptions listed above)
 - 96dpi:  `84x84` (`84x45` for the exceptions listed above)